 Tips to deter your dog from scavenging during walks

-Do you find your dog scavenges for items to eat on your walks?
+Do you find that your dog scavenges for items to eat on your walks?
 If daily walks are interrupted by your dog picking up sticks, grass, or any other little treats from nature, that’s because scavenging is a natural behaviour that dogs express – some more than others.
 It is possible, however, to get your dog to walk without eating.
 Here’s how to help deter this behaviour.

 Make sure your dog is fed before walks